Information Technology (EN) fulltime

 For whom?

 As a prospective IT professional, you are open to new developments and can accurately assess clients' wishes and needs.
-If you are interested in programming, app design, digital security, big data or artificial intelligence, this programme is for you.
+If you are interested in programming, app design, digital security, data or artificial intelligence, this programme is for you.

 IT courses